CiaranBrain/Recipeze/README.md

 - Other feature ideas

 ## Planning
-The Recipeze planning process involved meticulous definition of user stories, creation of wireframes, and careful outlining of the database schema.
-Project management tools like Trello or Asana were employed to organize tasks efficiently.
+The Recipeze planning process involved creating user stories for both users, logged in and logged out.
+The creation of wireframes was made on Balsamiq , the database schema was created on https://lucid.app .
+Project management tools i used were Github projects to organize tasks efficiently.

 ### User stories